rainlanguage/wiki.rainprotocol.xyz/logseq/pages/stakepreter audit.md

 	- `maxMint` and `maxRedeem` are simply calculated by converting `maxDeposit` and `maxWithdraw` to shares from the asset throttling calculations
 - auditors are [[Xord]] and they already said that auditing all the opcodes would be too large for scope
 	- we decided to get just the core of the [[expression deployer]] and [[interpreter]] loops audited + whichever words are actually relevant to the first [[expression]] that we want to deploy with [[Stake]]
-	- main thing will be deciding on the [[expression]] that we want to write so we know exactly what subset of the [[rainlang wordlist]] would be relevant to get audited
+	- main thing will be deciding on the [[expression]] that we want to write so we know exactly what subset of the [[word/list]] would be relevant to get audited
 - for audit will need
 	- sweep of relevant [[interpreter]] and [[Stake]] contracts for documentation accuracy
 	- appropriate QA/testing